Troubleshooting Web for Smartphone Users

-Smartphone users make up a significant chunk of internet search, and that number is only projected to increase.
-But smartphone search faces some specific challenges when it comes to mobile internet use.
+Smartphone users make up a significant chunk of internet searches, which is only projected to increase.
+But smartphone search faces some specific challenges regarding mobile internet use.
 Two of the most common issues are faulty redirects and issues exclusive to smartphones.
 Here’s a look at how to fix them and improve your mobile users’ experience:

-If your site uses separate URLs for mobile and desktop users, make sure your redirects are all functioning fully.
-An irrelevant redirect is when a desktop page redirects a smartphone user to an irrelevant mobile page.
-For example, if www.example.com/about/ directs to m.example.com/ instead of m.example.com/about/, the user’s workflow is interrupted, and may result in the user abandoning the site altogether.
+If your site uses separate URLs for mobile and desktop users, ensure your redirects fully function.
+An irrelevant redirect is when a desktop page redirects a smartphone user to an outside mobile page.
+For example, if www.example.com/about/ directs to m.example.com/ instead of m.example.com/about/, the user’s workflow is interrupted and may result in the user abandoning the site altogether.
 Even if they stick with the site, it will add more work on a slow mobile network, which degrades the entire site experience.

 Luckily, this is a simple fix: Redirect smartphone users to the mobile-optimized equivalent of the requested desktop page.
-If you haven’t formatted the content for a smartphone-friendly format, showing the full site on the mobile device is better than an irrelevant redirect.
+If you haven’t formatted the content in a smartphone-friendly format, showing the entire site on a mobile device is better than an irrelevant redirect.

 - If a user requests a desktop page from a mobile device and receives an error message, redirect them to the smartphone-friendly page at a different URL.

 - Correctly handle Googlebot-Mobile.
-The Googlebot-Mobile user-agents identify themselves as specific devices, and it’s important to handle them the same way you would treat those decides.
+The Googlebot-Mobile user-agents identify themselves as specific devices; taking them the same way you would treat those decides is essential.
 Googlebot-Mobile for smartphones identifies as an iPhone, and you should be serving the same response an iPhone user would receive.

 - Correctly embed videos in a way that is compatible with smartphones.
-If content requires Adobe Flash, it won’t be playable on many Android versions, or iPhone.
+If the content requires Adobe Flash, it won’t be playable on many Android versions or iPhones.

-Of course, there are more issues that can happen when using websites on a smartphone, but these are the most common.
-Giving your smartphone users a site experience that is free of error pages and irrelevant redirects can ultimately improve the entire experience with your brand or service.
-Be sure to test your site and video content fully on a variety of different mobile devices and operating systems.
+Of course, more issues can happen when using websites on a smartphone, but these are the most common.
+Giving your smartphone users a site experience free of error pages and irrelevant redirects can ultimately improve the entire experience with your brand or service.
+Test your site and video content thoroughly on various mobile devices and operating systems.
 An effective search leads to a happy searcher, which makes for a better web experience overall, and that’s good for everyone.